Zeroth-order Stochastic Compositional Algorithms for Risk-Aware Learning: Convergence Analysis

-We would also like to emphasize the explicit dependence on $\sigma$ on both terms appearing on the right of (\ref{eq:Bound_1}) and (\ref{eq:Bound_2}), implying that \textit{strong convexity benefits both algorithmic and smoothing stability}.
-Of course, all rate bounds in (\ref{eq:Bound_0}), (\ref{eq:Bound_1}) and (\ref{eq:Bound_2}) present certain tradeoffs among $\mu$, $\sigma$ and $N$.
-In particular, the dependence on $N$ appears of both terms on the right of (\ref{eq:Bound_0}), (\ref{eq:Bound_1}) and (\ref{eq:Bound_2}), and varies significantly relative to the associated $\big(\mathsf{D},\mathsf{T}\big)$-pair.
-This issue is discussed in detail in the next section.
+Observe that these bounds establish \textit{noisy linear convergence of} $\textit{Free-MESSAGE}^{p}$ within a neighborhood around the solution of the base problem and of predictable diameter, and are very similar (though slower) to well-known bounds for the standard, risk-neutral stochastic gradient algorithm; also see Section \ref{sec:Numerical-Simulations} for a numerical demonstration of this result. \end{itemize} Further, we would like to emphasize the explicit dependence on $\sigma$ on both terms appearing on the right of (\ref{eq:Bound_1}) and (\ref{eq:Bound_2}), implying that \textit{strong convexity benefits both algorithmic and smoothing stability}.
+More generally, all rates in (\ref{eq:Bound_0}), (\ref{eq:Bound_1}) and (\ref{eq:Bound_2}) present certain tradeoffs among $\mu$, $\sigma$ and $N$.
+In particular, the dependence on $N$ appears of both terms on the right of (\ref{eq:Bound_0}), (\ref{eq:Bound_1}) and (\ref{eq:Bound_2}), and varies relative to the associated $\big(\mathsf{D},\mathsf{T}\big)$-pair.